Gun laws in Texas: Firearms carry

 There is no legal statute specifically prohibiting the carry of a firearm.
-However, if the firearm is displayed in a manner "calculated to cause alarm," then it is "disorderly conduct".
+However, if the firearm is displayed in a manner "calculated to cause alarm", then it is "disorderly conduct".
 Open carry of a handgun in public had long been illegal in Texas, except when the carrier was on their own property or had lawful control over, was legally hunting, or was participating in some gun-related public event such as a gun show.
 The 2015 Texas Legislature passed a bill to allow concealed handgun permit holders to begin carrying handguns openly.
 The bill was signed into law on June 13, 2015, and took effect on January 1, 2016.
 On September 1, 2021, new legislation became effective which removed licensing restrictions on concealed firearms.

+Texas concealed carry laws underwent significant changes with the introduction of permitless carry in 2021.
+This allows most Texans to carry handguns without a permit, provided they are not prohibited by state or federal laws.
+This shift has prompted debates on public safety and the implications of more permissive gun laws.

+Gun violence rates and trends

+Texas has seen a significant rise in firearm-related fatalities over the past two decades.
+According to the U.S. Centers for disease control and prevention, the firearm death rate in Texas has reached 15 per 100,000 people in 2021, marking a 50% increase since 1999.
+This trend is attributed to several factors, including easier access to firearms and increased violence during the COVID-19 pandemic.

-License to Carry
+License to carry

 The Texas handgun carry permit was previously called a "Concealed Handgun License" or CHL.
 This has changed on Jan 1.
 2016 to LTC "License To Carry" and at the same time the laws changed to include "Open Carry".
 Permits are issued on a non-discretionary ("shall-issue") basis to all eligible, qualified applicants.
 Texas has full reciprocity agreements with 30 states, not including Vermont (which is an "unrestricted" state and neither issues nor requires permits), most of these having some residency restrictions (the holder must either be a resident of Texas or a non-resident of the reciprocal state for the Texas license to be valid in that state).
 Texas recognizes an additional 11 states' concealed-carry permits unilaterally; those states do not recognize Texas' own permit as valid within their jurisdiction, usually due to some lesser requirement of the Texas permit compared to their own.

 The handgun licensing law spelled out the eligibility criteria that was to be met.
 For example, an applicant would need to be eligible to purchase a handgun under the State and Federal laws (including an age restriction of 21), however an exception was granted to active members of the military age 18 or over.
 A number of factors could still make a person ineligible (temporarily or permanently) to obtain a license, including: